gardener/website-generator/README.md

 # Gardener Website Generator

-This repository contains the build tools, coniguration, web framework for the website and integration with CI/CD.
+This repository contains the build tools, configuration, web framework for the website and integration with CI/CD.
 For site source content including documentation, see the [/gardener/documentation](https://github.com/gardener/documentation/) repo.
 The website home is [/gardener/website/docs](https://github.com/gardener/website/tree/master/docs).

 ## CI/CD Overview